 This is a wonderful app to have on your phone since when you call the hospital they will ask how far apart your contractions are and how long they are lasting.

 I loved using a contraction timer because I could see how often my contractions were coming and how long they were lasting.
-Which is important because when you call your doula or midwife they want to know those numbers!
+This is important because when you call your doula or midwife they want to know those numbers!

 The contraction timer I got was called Full Term-Contraction Timer.
 It was a great app and it was FREE!